C.J. Abrams Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in MLB.

-- The Dodgers have the 15th-ranked team ERA among all league pitching staffs (4.21).
+- The Dodgers have a 4.22 team ERA that ranks 16th among all MLB pitching staffs.

-- Sheehan (3-1) takes the mound for the Dodgers in his ninth start of the season.
-He has a 5.31 ERA in 42 1/3 innings pitched, with 36 strikeouts.
+- Miller will look to earn his 10th victory when he makes the start for the Dodgers, his 18th of the season.
+He is 9-3 with a 3.80 ERA and 84 strikeouts in 94 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander went four innings against the Atlanta Braves, giving up one earned run while surrendering three hits.
+- His last time out came on Sunday against the Atlanta Braves, when the right-hander tossed seven innings, surrendering one earned run while giving up three hits.

-- In nine games this season, the 23-year-old has an ERA of 5.31, with 7.7 strikeouts per nine innings.
-Opponents are batting .221 against him.
+- The 24-year-old has an ERA of 3.80, with 8 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.